 If there is a gap in existing data, we support new research studies or evaluations (e.g., systematic review of literature that would inform a new implementation research study).
 It’s possible to do both data liberation and research and evaluation studies.

-The three strategies above (orange boxes) combined with appropriate stakeholder engagement will set us up for more potential to accelerate evidence use.
+The four strategies above (orange boxes) combined with appropriate stakeholder engagement will set us up for more potential to accelerate evidence use.
 Evidence-to-use acceleration is also facilitated by creating useful products (beyond publications), engaging useful platforms, and linking to communities of practice and others to package and share findings.
 Eventually this will inform new sets of better questions that feed back into the process, which will hopefully influence prevention of death and disability.

 Emphasizing effective stakeholder engagement and knowledge management throughout will lead to more relevant questions, which leads to more effective and efficient evidence generation and liberation with less delay in evidence uptake.